A new lower bound for the chromatic number of general Kneser hypergraphs: Introduction and Main Results

-Note that the Kneser hypergraph $\KG(n,k)$ can be obtained in this way by setting $\HH=\left([n],{[n]\choose k}\right)$. {\it The $r$-colorability defect of $\HH$}, denoted by $\cd^r(\HH)$, is the minimum number of vertices that should be removed from $\HH$ so that the induced subhypergraphs on the remaining vertices has the chromatic number at most $r$.
+For $r=2$, we would use $\KG(\HH)$ rather than $\KG^2(\HH)$.
+Note that the Kneser hypergraph $\KG^r(n,k)$ can be obtained in this way by setting $\HH=\left([n],{[n]\choose k}\right)$.
+The {\it $r$-colorability defect of $\HH$}, denoted by $\cd^r(\HH)$, is the minimum number of vertices that must be removed from $\HH$ so that the induced subhypergraph on the remaining vertices is $r$-colorable.
 Dol'nikov~\cite{Dolnikov1988} (for $r=2$) and K\v{r}\'{\i}\v{z}~\cite{Kriz, Kriz2000} proved that